webcompat/webcompat.com/CONTRIBUTING.md

 [sudo] pip install virtualenv
 ```

-Now let's move on the steps to grab the source code locally and work in a protected environment of python.
+Now let's move on to the steps to grab the source code locally and work in a protected environment of python.

 ``` bash
 # clone the repo